Cryptense/Kryll-Strategies-Toolkit/Win_Loss calculator/README.md

 Since this strategy does not buy nor sell small amounts of assets, you can start with Kryll minimal amount if you don't want to invest too much.

+### Can I adjust the level of risk based on the bot's performance?

+Yes, that's the point of the strategy: you can adjust the level of risk based on the bot's performance, as calculated by the win/loss ratio.
+This can be done by limiting risk when the strategy is underperforming and increasing risk during profitable periods.

 > *Always remember that using metrics such as the win/loss ratio is a part of risk management, but it doesn't guarantee profits.
 The financial markets are inherently risky and volatile, and there's always a chance you could lose money.*